Gustav72/Odin-Landing-Page/README.md

 This is a landing page template.
 Over the course of this project, I refined my CSS flex box skills to allow for a responsive webpage with properly positioned HTML elements.
 Git was used for version control.

 ![Landing Page](./images/Screenshot.png)

+Thank You for taking the time to look at my work!